-It has a range of habitats to suit flora originating from the dry topics through to the wet tropical lowlands.
-In addition to the recreated habitat types, there are expansive lawns and water features frequented by numerous bird species.
-Large mango trees that shade the rainforest walk are remnants of the areas earlier use as a mango orchard and dairy farm.
+Palmetum showcases a range of habitats suiting flora originating from the dry topics through to the wet tropical lowlands.
+In addition to the recreated habitat types, you will enjoy expansive lawns, enchanting water features and numerous bird species.
+Large mango trees shading the rainforest walk are remnants of the areas earlier a mango orchard and dairy farming days.

 The Palmetum was officially opened in September 1988 as a Bicentennial project.
-Townsville’s Japanese sister city Tokuyama actually funded the initial development of the Licuala Walk and Tokuyama Garden, which was completed in 1996.
-The Palmetum has continually expanded as new palm varieties and scenic walks are added.
+Townsville’s Japanese sister city Tokuyama funded the initial development of the Licuala Walk and Tokuyama Garden, which was completed in 1996.
+Palmetum has continually expanded over the years with new palm varieties and scenic walks being added and created.

-Tumbetin Lodge is an example of local heritage architecture.
-It was built in 1934 in Railway Estate for the Roman Catholic Church.
-It was, until 1975, used as the St Francis Xavier School and in 1993 it was relocated to its current site.
-The building It is constructed predominately of Australian silky oak.
-A Birds of the Palmetum brochure is available in the foyer of Tumbetin Lodge.
+Tumbetin Lodge, built in 1934 in Railway Estate for the Roman Catholic Church, is an example of local heritage architecture.
+Until 1975, it was used as the St Francis Xavier School and in 1993 was relocated to its current site.
+The building is constructed predominately of the highly valued Australian silky oak.

-The Blackhawk Memorial was completed in 1997 and is dedicated to the 18 soldiers who lost their lives in a training exercise.
+Blackhawk Memorial was completed in 1997 and is dedicated to 18 soldiers who lost their lives in a training exercise.
 The accident occurred at High Ranges Training Area and is a definite must to see on any visit to Palmetum.